Skip to content

 • Designing and building the MVP (Next.js, Supabase, Tailwind v4 + Shadcn UI, Google Gemini API)

-• Creating the "Teal & Sand" design system with comprehensive design tokens
+• Creating the "Rose & Sand" design system with comprehensive design tokens

 • Running user testing sessions and iterating based on feedback